 Try to adjust to the new time zone right away.

-After you have arrived at your designation and checked in your hotel room, do not flop down on your bed.
+After you have arrived at your designation and checked into your hotel room, do not flop down on your bed.
 Take a shower to reinvigorate you.
 Walk throughout the hotel and look for things that interest you.
 You may find that simply by being busy that soon it will be time to eat and your body will be adjusted enough to go to sleep at the proper time in the new time zone.

-Do not let jet lag ruin your vacation that you have been dreaming of for a lifetime.
+Do not let jet lag ruin the vacation that you have been dreaming of for a lifetime.
 By helping your body to get adjusted to the new time zone, the chances that you will experience severe symptoms of jet lag are slim.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.